 - Tour Types: Coach, ship, plane, train

-Road Scholar is a BBB accredited charity that meets the standards for charity accountability.
+Road Scholar is a BBB accredited charity that meets the standards for charity accountability, and has a low complaint number and a high response-to-issues ratio.
 It has a rating of 4.2 out of 5 on Facebook.
 Tour-focused online travel agency TourStride past guests gives Road Scholar a 4.4 out of 5.

 Road Scholar offers hundreds of programs on a variety of topics, with thousands of departures annually.
 Since it’s a nonprofit organization with an educational mission, everything it does is about learning, and it weaves in educational visits, lectures, and events into every trip.